 - As your baby grows and improves, you will be able to hold him and help with bathing him.

 - You can also talk and sing to your baby.

-Cuddling with your baby against your skin, called “kangaroo care,” will also help you bond.
-It won’t be long before you see things you would have seen had the baby been born full-term -- like your baby’s smile, and your baby grasping your fingers.
+Cuddling with your baby against your skin, called "kangaroo care," will also help you bond.
+It will not be long before you see things you would have seen had the baby been born full-term, like your baby's smile and your baby grasping your fingers.

 Take Care of Yourself